209 Irish citizens and dependents evacuated from Sudan in total

 The majority of Irish citizens evacuated by air in recent days have been carried on UK flights into Cyprus, the department said.

-The UK Government had said its final flight departed from Wadi Saeedna airfield late on Saturday night.
+The UK Government said a flight departed from Wadi Saeedna airfield late on Saturday night.

-It comes as a ceasefire in the conflict-stricken north African country appeared to falter, with residents reporting heavy explosions and gunfire breaking out again in the capital Khartoum despite the extension of the armistice between the country’s two warring generals.
+Rescue effort were carried out amid a faltering ceasefire in the conflict-stricken north African country, with residents reporting heavy explosions and gunfire breaking out again in the capital Khartoum.

-Hundreds of people have died in the bloody conflict between the Sudanese army and paramilitary group known as the Rapid Support Forces.
+Hundreds of people have died in the bloody conflict between two warring generals, one heading up the Sudanese army and the other in charge of a paramilitary group known as the Rapid Support Forces.

 Micheal Martin, the Irish deputy premier and Foreign Affairs Minister, said Ireland’s Emergency Civil Assistance Team (Ecat) operation in Cyprus and Djibouti is now to be withdrawn.